 Click on an offering mode for more details.

 This is an intermediate unit in financial accounting with a primary focus on accounting for companies.
 Current Australian practice is examined and integrated with broader theoretical perspectives, seeking to provide the student with a comprehensive and up-to-date understanding of significant issues in the current corporate accounting environment.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) team assignment; (2) multiple-choice tests; and (3) examinations.
+Indicative assessments in this unit are as follows: (1) team assignment; (2) multiple-choice tests; and (3) examination.
 Further information is available in the unit outline.